Chrisae9/chis-website/content/blog/tutorial-minecraft.md

 `mkdir plugins`

 Drop the desired mods into this folder.
 I believe that Vanilla Minecraft is good on its own so it isn't necessary to install heavy mods into the game.
-Currently I only have Advanced Teleport installed on my server.
-But feel free to lookup and install any mods that you like.
+Currently, I only have Advanced Teleport installed on my server.
+But feel free to look up and install any mods that you like.

 `cd plugins`